YouTube employee’s Twitter account hacked to tweet misinformation in shooting’s aftermath

-A YouTube employee at headquarters during Tuesday’s shooting had his Twitter account hacked by someone who used it to tweet misinformation in the massacre’s aftermath.
+A YouTube employee at headquarters during Tuesday’s shooting had his Twitter account hacked by someone who used it to tweet misinformation in the incident’s aftermath.

 YouTube product manager Vadim Lavrusik used his verified Twitter account to post updates about Tuesday’s shooting moments after he heard shots ring out inside the company’s headquarters in San Bruno, California.

-“Now barricaded inside a room with coworkers,” Mr. Lavrusik tweeted to his nearly 40,000 Twitter followers Tuesday afternoon, minutes after authorities first received calls of shots fired.
+“Now barricaded inside a room with coworkers,” Mr. Lavrusiktweeted to his nearly 40,000 Twitter followers Tuesday afternoon, minutes after authorities first received calls of shots fired.
 “Safe.
 Got evacuated it.
 Outside now,” he tweeted 16 minutes later.

 Mr. Lavrusik’s account was subsequently hijacked within moments by a hacker who used the access to broadcast misinformation in the shooting’s aftermath, however.